apengineer/GenAI-MVT-JSONCreator/README.md

 Make sure you have:
 1. AWS Bedrock enabled in your region
-2. Access to Claude 4.5 Sonnet model
+2. Access to  4.5 Sonnet model
 3. Proper IAM permissions for `bedrock:InvokeModel`

 ## Troubleshooting

 **AWS Credentials Error**: Make sure your `.env` file exists and contains valid credentials

-**Model Not Found**: Verify that Claude 3.5 Sonnet is available in your AWS region
+**Model Not Found**: Verify that  3.5 Sonnet is available in your AWS region

 **CORS Issues**: The Flask app has CORS enabled for local development